-“Lactic acid is not only a gentler acid, but it also increases the skin’s moisture level while still exfoliating it,” explains Dr. Levin.
+Somehow it manages to increase the skin’s moisture level while still exfoliating it.
 “At higher concentrations, lactic acid works well as an exfoliating ingredient to break up connections between skin cells, while at lower concentrations, it works as a humectant, which means it has the ability to pull water into the outer layer of the skin,” adds Dr. Levin.

 Lactic acid is a larger molecule size compared to glycolic acid, which makes it less potent and more tolerable.
 Lactic acid not only stimulates the exfoliation of skin cells, but also increases ceramides, an important fatty acid in your skin to serve as a protective skin barrier.
 Regardless of its gentleness, Joshua Ross, aesthetician and founder of SkinLab in Los Angeles, always recommends doing a small patch test behind the ear or on the inner arm first to make sure it doesn’t cause an allergic reaction.
 “After applying, wait 24 hours and see if you have a reaction, as some people do have an allergy to it,” he says.
 Beasse adds that because lactic acid is naturally found in milk, for those with milk intolerance, they should look for or synthetically derived or sugar cane–derived lactic acid instead.

-Sunday Riley Good Genes (a personal fave; $105) puts lactic acid center stage, but not all products do, and it doesn’t make them any less effective.
-Dr. Levin likes SkinBetter AlphaRet Overnight Cream ($120), which combines lactic with glycolic, as well as a retinol, and Ross says his go-to is The Ordinary Lactic Acid 10% + HA ($7) because “it’s affordable and blends lactic with hyaluronic acid, so it exfoliates and immediately hydrates the skin.”
+Sunday Riley Good Genes ($105) is one fan-favorite that puts lactic acid center stage, but not all products do, and it doesn’t make them any less effective.
+Dr. Levin and Dr. Werschler like SkinBetter AlphaRet Overnight Cream ($120), which combines lactic with glycolic, as well as a retinol, and Ross says his go-to is The Ordinary Lactic Acid 10% + HA ($7) because “it’s affordable and blends lactic with hyaluronic acid, so it exfoliates and immediately hydrates the skin.”